-What Educational institutions are applicable under this Policy?
+Q What educational institutions are applicable under this policy?

-Diploma, certificate, Under-grad/Grad Students with a valid Canada Immigration Document, in full-time attendance/studies at an approved educational institution for the full scholastic year.
+A Under-graduate, graduate students, diploma and certificate students, with a valid Canada Immigration Document, in full-time attendance studies as defined by the approved educational institution for the full scholastic year.

-(Grad students who are employed by the approved educational institution during their studies and covered under a Post Grad permit are not eligible for coverage under this program but may be eligible under their work permit)
+Graduate students who are employed by the approved educational institution during their studies and covered under a post graduate permit are not eligible for coverage under this program but may be eligible under their work permit.

-Medicare does not cover certain non-insured services as outlined in the Medical Services Payment Act, Schedule 2.
-Students are encouraged to discuss, with their educational institution, coverage for services that are not provided by Medicare.
+New Brunswick Medicare does not cover certain non-insured services as outlined in the Medical Services Payment Act, Schedule 2.
+Students are encouraged to discuss, with their educational institution, coverage for services that are not provided by New Brunswick Medicare.

-A full scholastic year for Medicare purposes would be, at least, from September to April.
+A A full scholastic year for New Brunswick Medicare purposes is, at least, from September to April.

-Each International Student who wishes to have Medicare coverage must submit the following information/documentation along with a completed application:
+A Each international student who wishes to have New Brunswick Medicare coverage must submit the following information/documentation along with a completed application:

 - the student’s proof of enrollment in a full-time post-secondary institution,

-- their valid Immigration, Refugees and Citizenship Canada permit, and
+- their valid Immigration, Refugees and Citizenship Canada (IRCC) study permit, and

-- Proof of enrollment as a full time post-secondary student in New Brunswick.
-This would be a copy of the acceptance letter from the educational institution stating the number of courses enrolled and the length of time for each.
+- Proof of enrollment as a full time post-secondary student in New Brunswick such as a copy of confirmation of enrollment from the educational institution stating program start date and end date (e.g. September 5, 2017 to April 21, 2020).

 - Valid immigration document for the full scholastic year for student and dependents.